underdogg-forks/docker-for-laravel-ambientum/readme.md

 ![Readme Art](https://raw.githubusercontent.com/codecasts/ambientum/master/new-readme-art.png)

-# Ambientum
+# Ambientum for Wordpress

-Keeping it uniform between development, staging and production environments is often something not easy.
-On the last years, our buddy Docker has become more and more mature and now it's becoming the standard.

-We all love Laravel and Vue.JS, but why develop a Rock Star code with a Kick-Ass framework without a awesome environment?
+This is a fork from Ambientum to adapt the environment slightly for Wordpress development.
+Some of the differences are the inclusion of Wordpress specific tools and optimizations.

 No more "it worked on my machine"!

 ## What is does?
-Ambientum can help you doing some amazing things, the 3 main scenarios are listed above:
+Ambientum for Wordpress can help you doing some amazing things, the 3 main scenarios are listed above:

-- **Run Laravel and/or Vue.JS in Development.**
+- **Run WordPress in Development.**
-- **Run Laravel and/or Vue.JS in Production (Continuous Integration included).**
+- **Run WordPress in Production (Continuous Integration included).** // TODO
-- **Replace local dependencies with Docker commands.**
+- **Replace local dependencies with Docker commands.** // TODO

 ## What do I need to know before getting started?

-Before staging with Ambientum, a few pieces of knowledge must be in place:
+Before staging with Ambientum for Wordpress, a few pieces of knowledge must be in place:

 #### For replacing local commands:
 - The basics of Docker and Containers.
 - Being comfortable around the command line.

-#### For running a development Laravel or Vue.JS environment:
+#### For running a development Wordpress environment:
 - Know how to operate `docker-compose`.